bradenkh/cpp-data-structures/README.md

 # cpp-data-structures
-Data structures created in c++ as coursework
+Data structures created in C++ as coursework